linux-kernel-labs/linux/Documentation/teaching/labs/deferred_work.rst

 .. hint:: To use the device driver from userspace you must create the
 	  device character file */dev/deferred* using the mknod utility.
 Alternatively, you can run the
-	  *3-4-5-deferred/kernel/makenode* script that performs this
+	  *3-4-5-deferred/kernel/ makenode* script that performs this
 	  operation.

 Enable and disable the timer by calling user-space ioctl